 Most of the templates aren’t free, and the service as a whole is one of the more expensive website builders on our list.
 However, if you're serious about online sales, Shopify should prove to be worth the investment over time.
 It offers excellent technical support that suggests the company really does care about its customers.
 The payment system works very smoothly in practice, and you get a huge range of options for customising your store in a way that suits your needs.

-This guided approach makes Jimdo a good option for those who have no experience of building a site and for whom a template platform like Squarespace still feels a little overwhelming.
-Having said that, it isn't only for timid newbies.
+Jimdo will ask you a series of questions about what you want your website to do.
+You can respond to (or skip) a series of prompts that makes it super-easy to do things like change the fonts and add your own images and text.
+The guided approach makes Jimdo a good option for those who have no experience of building a site and for whom a template platform like Squarespace still feels a little overwhelming.
+That said, Jimdo isn't just for newbies.
 If you do know something about how to code, you can installs widgets that allow you to modify the HTML and CSS of the templates.

 Jimdo isn’t perfect.
 There’s no live chat or phone support, only tickets; and you can't expect the fastest response to them unless you’re on the most expensive plan.
 Its templates are also pretty basic and not exactly beautiful.
-That said, if you want to set up a website quickly and with the minimum of fuss, Jimdo can certainly deliver that.
+However, if you want to set up a website quickly and with the minimum of fuss, Jimdo can certainly deliver that.